Is-Suq tal-Belt: World War II and decline

-Renovation
+Restoration

 Plans for the restoration of the Valletta Market began following Valletta's nomination for European Capital of Culture 2018.
 The government deemed restoration of the structure as part of the Valletta regeneration master plan.
 In January 2016, the building was leased to the supermarket chain Arkadia Co.
 Ltd for 65 years.
 The restoration and renovation was originally estimated to cost around €7 million, but the overall investment eventually amounted to €14 million.

 During the renovation, later additions to the building were dismantled, while the original elements of the structure were preserved and restored.
 Parts of the building were converted into food markets, restaurants and stalls, while the upper level is intended for cultural activities and events.
 The renovation works were inspired by the Market of San Miguel in Madrid and La Boqueria in Barcelona.

 The renovation of the Valletta Market began in May 2016 and the project was expected to be complete by May 2017.
 An unofficial deadline of October was later repeatedly extended to mid-December, but these deadlines were missed.
 Works were almost complete by mid-2017, but continued until the end of the year, just in time for Valletta 2018.
 The market hall reopened to the public on 3 January 2018, and the official opening by Prime Minister Joseph Muscat took place on 2 March 2018.

 Criticism for the redevelopment included concern from residents that the establishment would result in increased noise at night, especially if more restaurants and bars are established in the area.